olepoeschl/NQueensFAF/README.md

 # NQueensFAF
 Insanely fast Solvers for the N queens problem, one for GPUs (definitely try this one) and one for CPUs.
-Also provides useful utilities for implementing custom N queens problem solving algorithms.
-Features are: <br>
+Also provides useful utilities for implementing custom N queens problem solving algorithms.<br>
+Features are:
 1) supports GPU-computing and also CPU-Multithreading<br>
 2) distribution among multiple GPUs (soon done automatically in proportion to performance)<br>
 3) auto progress save and continuing from save file<br>
 4) some advanced settings, see explanation of the command line usage<br>

 Can run on Windows, Linux and also Mac (for download and installation see below).<br>
 The standard version uses a command line interface, which is easy to use